Frequently Asked Questions

 No. The Scholarships and Financial Support Service does not provide assistance for tuition fees and compulsory subscriptions.
 Please see above for the things assistance can be provided for.

 The Scholarships and Financial Support Service provides interest free loans of up to $2000 for local students and $1000 for International students.
 These loans a generally repayable within a year.

-There are other loan funds available to students in specific faculties.
-Click here for further information.
+There are other loan funds available to students in specific faculties which may be repaid after graduation.

 A bursary is an award or a grant, that may be awarded as part of a financial support package.
 Bursaries do not have to be repaid, however students who are awarded bursaries are asked to make a donation to University bursary funds when more financially secure, so that the bursary program can continue to assist future students.

 What are Advertised Bursaries and how do I apply for them?

-There are a number of advertised bursaries available to full-time undergraduate students.
+Applications are open to Australian citizens and permanent residents who are full-time undergraduate students.
 A small number of Advertised Bursaries are available to domestic, full-time, postgraduate students.
-The application closing date for most advertised bursaries is 30th April each year.
-Click here for more information.

 I am a Postgraduate student, what types of assistance are available to me?